Lemnon95/multithreading_string_matching/README.md

 ## Open MP Programs

-There are two versions of Open MP programs, one that follows the "Data Parallelism" paradigm (openmp_data.c) and the other that follows the "Task Parallelism" (openmp_task.c).
+There are two versions of the Open MP programs, one that follows the "Data Parallelism" paradigm (openmp_data.c) and the other that follows the "Task Parallelism" (openmp_task.c).

 ## What I Learned